AElfProject/AElf/docs-sphinx/reference/smart-contract/multi-token-contract.md

 If you're developing an aelf contract, after initializing the reference contract stub `State.TokenContract.Value` (by setting its address), you can do this:

 ```
+// If this code has been executed since the contract deployment, then it can be skipped.
+State.TokenContract.Value = Context.GetContractAddressByName(SmartContractConstants.TokenContractSystemName);

 State.TokenContract.Transfer.Send(new TransferInput
 {
     Symbol = symbol,